Wartime on Hampstead Heath.

-Throughout both wars, the Heath was used by local soldiers for training and exercise, and the the earth dug for trenches, sandbags and allotments.
+Throughout both wars, the Heath was used by local soldiers for training and exercise, and the earth dug for trenches, sandbags and allotments.
+This is our wartime story.

 world war i